 Convergence was founded in 2009 to offer an alternative solution for addressing urgent social and policy issues that were bogged down in disagreement and discord.
 Drawing from decades of experience solving difficult policy issues, Convergence was formed to use dialogue and collaboration to generate breakthrough solutions to important yet intractable problems.
 And it is working.

-Since then, we have undertaken five multi-year projects to identify solutions to:
+Since then, we have undertaken six multi-year projects to identify solutions to:

 - Economic Mobility and Poverty

 - Federal Budget Process Reform

 - Long-Term Care